-- 1. The BZA may grant a special permit to increase the height of a freestanding sign in a neighborhood or community shopping center where, in its opinion, this Article would cause a hardship due to issues of topography.
+- The BZA may grant a special permit to increase the height of a freestanding sign in a neighborhood or community shopping center where, in its opinion, when it determines that the application of this Article would cause a hardship due to issues of topography.
 However, such freestanding sign cannot extend to a height greater than 26 feet above the elevation of the center line of the nearest street.
 (12-304) - 2.
-The BZA may grant a special permit to allow additional sign area and/or height, or a different arrangement of sign area distribution for a regional shopping center where, in its opinion, this Article would cause a hardship due to issues of topography or location of the regional shopping center.
+The BZA may grant a special permit to allow additional sign area and/or height, or a different arrangement of sign area distribution for a regional shopping center where, in its opinion, when it determines that the application of this Article would cause a hardship due to issues of topography or location of the regional shopping center.
 However, the total combined sign area for the regional shopping center cannot exceed 125 percent of the sign area otherwise allowed by the provisions of this Article.
+(12-304)

-(12-304) - 3.
-In cases where an individual or grouping of enterprises within a shopping center are located so that the building frontage is not visible from a street, the BZA may grant a special permit to allow building mounted sign(s) for such enterprises to be erected at the entrances, arcades or interior malls.
+3. In cases where an individual or grouping of enterprises within a shopping center are located so that the building frontage is not visible from a street, the BZA may grant a special permit to allow building mounted sign(s) for such enterprises to be erected at the entrances, arcades or interior malls.
 However, the total combined sign area for the shopping center cannot exceed 125 percent of the sign area otherwise permitted by this Article.
 (12-304)